YogurtTheHorse/highscores/readme.md

 You can also get score of some specific user with links like this https://lb.yogurtthehor.se/api/v1/scores/9/by/Yogurt.
 It would response with same object array of "scores" contained previously

 ## Deleting scores
+When deleting scores or leaderboards instead of regular secret use ModifySecret you also get when creating leaderboard

 By making DELETE request to https://lb.yogurtthehor.se/api/v1/scores/LB_ID/SECRET/by/NAME score would be deleted from database.
 Not only the last one, but all user data

 By making DELETE request to https://lb.yogurtthehor.se/api/v1/scores/LB_ID/SECRET all scores would be deleted entirely